20/20 (American TV program): History

 Barbara Walters joined the program in 1979 in a role something less than a co-anchor and soon became a regular special contributor in the fall of 1981.
-In 1984, she became Hugh Downs's equal, thus reuniting a duo which had already anchored together on NBC's Today from 1964 to 1971.
+In 1984, she was named as co-anchor and thus Hugh Downs's equal, reuniting a duo which had already anchored together on NBC's Today from 1964 to 1971.
 The team would remain together on-air for the next 15 years.

 In the fall of 1987, 20/20 was moved to Fridays at 10:00 p.m.
-Eastern; while in that timeslot, it ranked at 21st place in the annual Nielsen ratings by the 1991–92 season.
+Eastern, with the TGIF family comedy block as its longtime lead-in; while in that timeslot, it ranked at 21st place in the annual Nielsen ratings by the 1991–92 season.
 It aired in that same Friday time slot until the fall of 2001, when ABC briefly replaced the program with the scripted family drama series Once and Again, only for 20/20 to return to the lineup again four months later; it has basically retained the timeslot ever since.
 While the program briefly moved to the 8:00 p.m. timeslot on October 12, 2007, it reverted to its usual time two weeks later.

 In the late 1990s, ABC began to expand the show to additional nights.
 In September 1997, a second weekly edition of 20/20 with Downs and Walters made its debut on Thursday evenings, later moving to Mondays.
 From September 1998 to September 2000, ABC News chose to consolidate its newsmagazine programs by combining 20/20 and Primetime Live into a singular brand under the 20/20 name and format to compete with Dateline NBC (which itself ran for four nights a week at the time), and having former Primetime Live anchors Sam Donaldson and Diane Sawyer host 20/20 on Wednesday in the former show's old timeslot.
 Additional nights were also added during this time with various anchors for each broadcast.
 At its peak, 20/20 ran on Mondays, Wednesdays and Sundays, in addition to its longtime Friday timeslot; these additional nights of 20/20 were joined by the younger-skewing 20/20 Downtown on Thursday nights in October 1999.
 In September 2000, ABC reinstated Primetime under the title Primetime Thursday, and spun off 20/20 Downtown as a separate newsmagazine simply titled Downtown on Monday evenings.
 By early 2002, 20/20 once again was airing only in its original Friday timeslot.